MTH 100 Intermediate Algebra 1 Credits

 MTH 105 Algebra and Trigonometry 4 Credits

-MTH 120 Intro to Applied Statistics 3 Credits
+MTH 120 Introduction to Applied Statistics 3 Credits

 Collection and presentation of data.
 Measures of location and variation, sampling theory, hypothesis testing, confidence intervals, t-tests, chi-square tests, regression, and correlation.
 Emphasizes practical applications.
 Not open to business administration, chemistry, environmental, geosciences, marine sciences, math or liberal studies: marine ecological or environmental emphasis majors.

-This is the first course in a three-course sequence for elementary education majors, This course covers the concept of Numbers, starting with counting numbers, decimals, negative numbers, fractions, and real numbers; different ways of representing numbers, and the relations between them are explored; different meanings and applications of the arithmetic operations are studied; standard and non-standard algorithms for arithmetic are considered in light of the representation of numbers.
-May not be used by SLAS students to satisfy the mathematics component of the core
+This is the first course in a three-course sequence for education majors, This course covers the concept of Numbers, starting with counting numbers, decimals, negative numbers, fractions, and real numbers; different ways of representing numbers, and the relations between them are explored; different meanings and applications of the arithmetic operations are studied; standard and non-standard algorithms for arithmetic are considered in light of the representation of numbers.
+May not be used by CLAS students to satisfy the mathematics component of the core.

 MTH 151 Mathematics for Education Majors II 3 Credits